Where should I try to hit the ball?

 Stepping out generally begins because of a fear of the ball and may continue later just because of habit.
 To help correct this habit, place a ball glove or something flat to the left of the hitter’s stride area (for right-handers), so they know when they are stepping out.

 If the hitter realizes they are stepping out and continues doing it, they may have a balance problem.
-Have them lift their front heel off the ground during their stance and stride.
-This will help them keep their weight forward toward the plate.
+Have them lift their front heel of the foot off the ground during their stance and stride.
+Raising the front foot heel will help them keep their weight forward toward the plate.